-$Servicing \ your \ brakes \ removes \ all \ of the \ fluid \ from \ the \ system. \ You \ must \ bleed \ the \ brakes \ after \ you \ service \ the \ brake \ caliper \ and/or \ lever.$
+Servicing your brakes removes all of the fluid from the system.
+You must bleed the brakes after you service the brake caliper and/or lever.

-For brake bleed, brake hose shortening, and brake pad replacement instructions, visit www.sram.com/service.
+For brake bleed and brake hose shortening instructions, visit www.sram.com/service.

 Parts and Tools Needed for Service